 - Inner tent hangs onto occupant transferring internal condensation

-- Poor ventilation when vestibule is closed
+- Poor ventilation when the vestibule is closed

 - Weight: 1.0 kg, 2 lb 2 oz